bitovi/academy/src/react-native/09-stateful-hooks/stateful-hooks.md

 This example shows a `useState` Hook being set with an initial value of an empty string.

-@sourceref ./useState.tsx
-@highlight 1, 4, only

 As you can see in the previous example, `useState` returns an array with two
 elements: the first is the current state value of the Hook, and the second is a setter function that is used to update the state value.
 In the following code, the value and setter are being used to update changes in a select component.

-@sourceref ./useState.tsx
-@highlight 13, only

 Every time a `useState`'s setter is invoked with a new value, React compares the new value with the current value.
 If the values are the same, nothing happens;